Bitcoin Trading Guide for Beginners

 Lets you set a specific price that you want to sell at in the future, in case the price drops dramatically.
 This type of order is useful for minimizing losses.

-It’s basically an order that tells the exchange the following: If the price drops by a certain percentage or to a certain point, I will sell my Bitcoins at the preset price, so I will lose as little money as possible.
+It’s basically an order that tells the trading platform the following: If the price drops by a certain percentage or to a certain point, I will sell my Bitcoins at the preset price, so I will lose as little money as possible.
 A stop-loss order acts like a market order.

 In other words, once the stop price is reached, the market will start selling your coins at any price until the order is fulfilled.